raymondworkshop/raymondworkshop/README.md

 Hi, I'm Raymond ZHAO Wenlong.
-I am a Technical Product Specialist in HK now.
+I am an Engineer and Founder@Bean in Hong Kong.
 I like building products, teams, and ourselves.